MohamedAbouserei/Crowd_Funding_Webapp/README.md

 program VScode
 ```
 ## Development setup
-install virtualenv  then activate it and install all dependences
+install virtualenv  then activate it and install all dependences which in requirements.txt

 ```sh